jsoutherland/hier-lms/weights/hlm-mbert-512D-6L/README.md

 ### Training
 This was trained using a MLM task, as described in the paper.

-I used a combination of `wikipedia-20220301.en.hf` and `openwebtexts` datasets.
+I used a combination of `wikipedia-20220301.en.hf` and `openwebtext` datasets.

 This is only a partially trained model on 146k steps (less than one epoch).
 I will likely update these weights after I evaluate model that has been trained further.